Algorithms & math trivia

 Complex numbers #2: a world in 3D

 In the previous article, I talked about complex numbers.
 Can we extend that concept to three dimensions?
 Yes, sort of: with quaternions.
-Once again, the concept is explained elsewhere on the internet, but this article goes beyond the formulas and addresses the "how".
+Quaternions are usually presented as revealed truth - but it's not hard build them from scratch.

 π = 4

 In the earlier article, I discussed the perils of thinking about infinity as a number.
 In this followup, we have a look at a peculiar infinity-related "proof" that π = 4.
-The proof is less wrong than it may seem!
+The proof is actually more correct than it may seem!

 Fractals #2: understanding Mandelbrot